feast-dev/feast/docs/getting-started/concepts/permission.md

   - `ALL_ACTIONS` is the list of all managed actions.
   - `QUERY` includes all the query actions for online and offline store.
   - `WRITE` includes all the write actions for online and offline store.
-  - `CRUD` includes all the state management actions to create, read, update or delete a Feast resource.
+  - `CRUD` includes all the state management actions to create, describe, update or delete a Feast resource.

 Given the above definitions, the feature store can be configured with granular control over each resource, enabling partitioned access by teams to meet organizational requirements for service and data sharing, and protection of sensitive information.